andrew-dsi/andrew-dsi.github.io/_posts/2025-11-18-gen-ai-rag-qa-bot.md

 We built a full end-to-end RAG system that:

-* loaded internal help-desk documentation
+* Loaded internal help-desk documentation
-* split it into meaningful chunks
+* Split it into meaningful chunks
-* created dense vector embeddings
+* Created dense vector embeddings
-* stored these embeddings in a persistent vector database
+* Stored these embeddings in a persistent vector database
-* retrieved only the most relevant content at query time
+* Retrieved only the most relevant content at query time
-* generated answers grounded strictly in this retrieved context
+* Generated answers grounded strictly in this retrieved context

 We also extended the project with **conversational memory**, enabling more natural multi-turn interactions while ensuring the assistant never hallucinates.